OctopusDeploy/blog/blog/2022-09/octopus-release-2022-q3/index.md

 The 2022 Q3 release is available on Octopus Cloud and ready for download by our self-hosted customers.

-## YouTube Launch Party
+## YouTube Live launch party

-With the release of Octopus 2022 Q3, we’re throwing a launch party to celebrate **on October 5th**.
-This is an interactive YouTube live stream where the product managers and tech leads show off the latest features, and answer questions.
+To celebrate the release of Octopus 2022 Q3, we’re throwing a launch party **on October 5th**.
+This is an interactive YouTube Live stream where some of our product managers and tech leads will take you through the latest features, and answer any questions, including:

 * Config as Code with version controlled variables
 * DevOps Insights